ecomplus/client/README.md

 Before you call the other methods you need to initialize the library with the store ID.

-The `Logger` argument is not required, but you can pass a _Console_ object, with properties 'log' and 'error', if you want to save output on file.
+The `Logger` argument is not required, but you can pass a _Console_ object, with properties _log_ and _error_, if you want to save output on file.

 #### Arguments
 | Name    | Type             |